Avtron/byemc.github.io/_posts/2021-09-06-fuck-disqus.md

 excerpt_separator: <!--more-->
 ---

+*The blog is being moved to blog.byemc.xyz, hosted on Tumblr.*

 *This post contains Twitter embeds.
 Luckily, I spotted the `?refid=`s early and removed them from the links.*

 Hello there!
 If you click on this post and take a look at the bottom of it, you should see a "Comments" section.
 And this morning, I discovered something horrible, something I never noticed because my default web browser ([Brave](//brave.com/)) has adblocking enabled by default.
 You ready to hear what it is?
 Disqus put ads on my website, without me knowing.
 (Spoiler, they're gone now)